MarvisClause/Arkanoid-SDL2/README.md

 # DGArk - A Classic Arkanoid Game

-DGArk is a classic arkanoid game that brings the thrill of breaking bricks, bouncing balls, and aiming for the highest score.
+DGArk is a classic desktop arkanoid game that brings the thrill of breaking bricks, bouncing balls, and aiming for the highest score.
 It's a timeless gaming experience that will keep you engaged for hours.
 This README provides an overview of the game.

 ## Game Overview

 - **Objective:** Clear all the bricks on the screen without losing all your lives.
-- **Controls:** Use the left and right arrow keys to move the paddle.
+- **Controls:** Use the keyboard (or other specified input method) to move the paddle.
 - **Winning:** Complete all levels by breaking all the bricks.
 - **Losing:** Lose all your lives, and it's game over.